riboney-hobby/js-discordbot-for-learning/docs/CONTRIBUTING.md

 ## How to participate
 1. Assign yourself to an open git issue
     * To suggest a new feature or bugfix:
       *  Check it does not already exist first!
+If it doesn't then:
       *  Open github issue
       *  Label it accordingly
       *  Discuss with project members on discord or through github